mscwilson/mscwilson.github.io/README.md

 * Add projects - as Bootstrap cards maybe.
 Links to github and live project if possible.
 Click through to individual project pages
 * Make individual project pages

+* Change pagination to 10 posts per page
 * DRY out the CSS?
 * Pick out nicer syntax highlighting themes, probably need light and dark ones
 * Consider using background images or gradients so it looks less flat
+* Only show the RSS link if it's a desktop browser.
+Show "All posts" on mobile?
+* Add a nice table of tag frequencies and other polish to tags page
+* Make youtube embeds centred (and full width on mobile)